WunmiBeks/Reactivation-Journey/Email Assets/Email Personalization.md

 ### Email 2:

 Subject Line: Don’t leave your 50% discount hanging!
-Preheader: Your discount is still live — but not for long! ⏳

 Body:

 Hi `%%=v(@firstName)=%%`

-Just a friendly nudge — your reactivation offer for `%%=v(@phoneNo)=%%` is still active, and we’d hate for you to miss it! 💌
+Just a friendly nudge — your reactivation offer for `%%=v(@phoneNo)=%%` is still active, and we’d hate for you to miss it!

 Take your pick 👇🏽
 - Upgrade to `%%=v(@newPlanA)=%%` for only $`%%=v(@newPlanAPrice)=%%` — grab it with `%%=v(@promoA_50)=%%`!